heptarch/heptarch.github.io/projects.md

 security with an institutional philosophy that works.
-Kelly gives us some clues about this philosophy, but to fill out the picture, let's look at some organizational arrangements that are superficially similar, but differ dramatically in output.
+Kelly gives us some clues about this philosophy, but to fill out the picture, let's look at some organizational arrangements that are superficially similar, but differ in outcome.

 ### 2.2 <a href="#tbc">Between the tower and the boardroom</a><a id="sec-2-2" name="sec-2-2"></a>